djgroen/FabSim3/README.md

 FabSim
 ======

-FabSim is a Python-based automation toolkit for scientific simulation and data processing workflows.
+FabSim is a Python-based automation toolkit for scientific simulation and data processing workflows, licensed under the BSD 3-clause license.
 It aims to enable users to perform remote tasks from a local command-line, and to run applications while curating the environment variables and the input and output data in a systematic manner.
 To provide that curation, FabSim uses a basic data transfer functionalities such as rsync and ssh.

 FabSim also contains a system for defining machine-specific configurations, including templates to execute jobs through schedulers such as PBSPro, Loadleveller and SGE.
 These machine-specific configurations are stored in the repository, apply to all applications run on that machine, and can be updated by any contributor who feels that a fix or improvement is required.